Symbolic blender-horseshoes and applications: Symbolic skew-products

-In this section we study the relation between the set $\Gamma_\Phi$ and the unstable sets of points $(\xi,x)\in \Gamma_\Phi$.
-We first show the existence of a strong unstable lamination.
-To this end, we define the local unstable set of $\xi$ for $\tau$ as
+For this section let the domain $D$ of the fiber maps of $\Phi$ be the whole manifold $M$, and let us assume the global domination condition $\nu^\alpha<\lambda<\beta<\nu^{-\alpha}$.
+Then the familiar graph transform argument yields the local strong stable and unstable laminations for the symbolic skew-product.
+To this end, we define the local stable set of $(\xi,x)$ for $\Phi$ as